-Any employee who discovers a violation of this policy should notify his/her immediate supervisor, Department Head, or the Town Manager.
+Any employee who discovers a violation of this policy should notify his/hertheir immediate Supervisor, Department Head, or the Town Manager.

 Human Resources Policy Administration

 Policy Development, Announcement, and Authorization

 The Town has established the processes and procedures outlined below for the development, announcement and authorization of human resources policies and procedures.